simonmichael/hledger/.github/ISSUE_TEMPLATE/a-bug.md

 Matrix chat:   https://hledger.org/support.html (issues are pinned here too)

 In your bug report, please include if possible:
-- your `hledger --version` output (or even better, `hledger setup`)
+- output of `hledger --version` (or best of all, `hledger setup`).
+  It's best if your hledger version is not too old. https://hledger.org/install.html shows the current version and how to upgrade.
 - which OS you're running on
 - a link to a relevant doc you found, if any
 - a small reproducible example or recipe.

-Please remove all of this text before submitting.
+(And remember to remove all of this boilerplate text before submitting.)